 Saltwater anglers near Baltimore employ a variety of fishing techniques depending on location, season, fish species, and personal preference.

 Casting is another popular technique.
-Located near Baltimore are rocks, jetties, piers, points, and other structures where anglers cast jigs, topwater poppers, and other lures.
+Located near Baltimore are rocks, jetties, piers, bridges, shipwrecks, points, and other structures where anglers cast jigs, topwater poppers, and other lures.

 Light Tackle Jigging

 Light tackle jigging (LTJ) is another fishing technique that is popular in the upper Chesapeake Bay.
 This oldschool fishing style is used to catch striped bass, bluefish, and seatrout.

 Trolling is a traditional technique for catching striped bass (rockfish).
 Trolling is done mainly in the spring and fall, when stripers are migrating through the deepwater channels near Baltimore.
 Popular lures for trolling include large bucktails, parachute jigs, umbrella rigs, large soft plastics, and swimming plugs.

 During the summer, trolling is an extremely effective technique for catching Spanish mackerel and bluefish.
 Anglers targeting mackerel and blues troll small, shiny spoons behind drails (inline sinkers) or planers.
 When trolling for Spanish Mackerel, trolling speed is increased to 5 knots or more.